Are you looking for the perfect Alaska itinerary for your Alaska road trip? Well, you have definitely come to the right place!

 That was an amazing experience for me.
 As expected, the opposite occurs in the winter.

-The Chena River runs through the heart of downtown Fairbanks and there are many art galleries and studios around town displaying and selling their locally handmade wares.
+The Chena River runs through the heart of downtown Fairbanks and there are many art galleries and studios around town displaying and selling their local, handmade wares.

 The University of Alaska Fairbanks is a reputable resource for local history with its Natural History Museum.